ArlatPS/notesPS/ts.md

 ## General

-- things (intefaces, variables, namespaces) with the same name can stack on top of each other (also when exporting)
+- things (interfaces, variables, namespaces) with the same name can stack on top of each other (also when exporting)
-- they can be differenciated by trying to use them
+- they can be differentiated by trying to use them
 - classes are 2 things stacked (**declaration merging**)
   - a value - Class itself - can invoke static methods on that
   - a type - interface that describes an instance of a class